 Introducing Ooty (Udhagamandalam)

-From April to June (the very busy season) Ooty is a welcome relief from the hot plains and in the colder months (October to March) it’s crisp, clear and surprisingly cool.
-You’ll need warm clothing – which you can buy very cheaply here – as the overnight temperature occasionally drops to 0°C.
+The journey up here on the celebrated miniature train is romantic and the scenery stunning.
+Even the road up from the plains is pretty impressive.
+From April to June (the very busy season) Ooty is a welcome relief from the hot plains, and in the colder months (October to March) you’ll need warm clothing, which you can buy cheap here, as overnight temperatures occasionally drop to 0°C.

 Ooty (Udhagamandalam) destination guides

 Lush and tropical, southern India is inspiring and delightful.
 Beneath the green shade of a coastal paradise, meet with locals in their fishing villages and tribal homes.
 Join them in the bazaars, on buses and boats or even on pilgrimage in Madurai.

 Bike, hike and kayak through the diverse landscapes of Southern India